Education is our passport to the future,

 - Approval to Change the Meeting Pattern for a Class (PDF)

 - Approval to Change the Meeting Pattern for a Final Exam (PDF)

 Ad Astra—Room Search & Scheduling application

 - Ad Astra is the software application used to search for and/or book available rooms for campus classes and events.
 All faculty and staff have access (when connected to an on-campus computer) to the Guest View of Ad Astra which includes all general use conference and lecture rooms.
-To request an Ad Astra account with more permissions complete the Astra Schedule Security Access form found on the APSS Astra web site.
-Send the completed form to Kathy Favor, firstname.lastname@example.org.
-Or by mail to campus Zip 720.
+To request an Ad Astra account with more permissions complete the Astra Schedule Security Access form (PDF) found on the APSS Astra web site.
+Send the completed form to APSS, firstname.lastname@example.org, or by mail to campus Zip 720.